 2 T canola oil

 2 T sugar (or equivalent of sugar substitute)

 1/4 t garlic powder, or one small garlic clove, minced

 1/2 t sesame oil

 Begin by making dressing.
-Combine all ingredients in a sealed jar and shake shake shake.
-Store in the fridge until ready to use.
-You can definitely do this part a few days ahead of time.
+Combine all ingredients in a sealed jar and shake Store in the fridge until ready to use.

 Place all salad ingredients in a bowl

-You need to pour on the dressing and toss to coat at least 30 minutes before you’re ready to serve.
+For best results, pour on the dressing and toss to coat 20 minutes before serving.
 When you pour the dressing on you might think it’s not quite enough, but just wait.
 When it sits and marinates, it combines with the veggies and draws out liquid and there will be more than plenty of dressing after it sits.
-After you’ve poured on the dressing, place salad in the fridge to sit for 30-60 minutes.

 Right before serving mix in toasted almonds and sesame seeds.